Privacy Vulnerability of Split Computing to Data-Free Model Inversion Attacks

 \subsection{Training Strategy}

-DCI divides the computation of a feed-forward neural network into several parts and inverts the computational flow progressively.
-One straightforward strategy is to sequentially optimize each individual inversion module $\mathcal{F}_k^{-1}$ starting from the first (\textit{i.e.}, input) layer $\mathcal{F}_1^{-1}$.
-We observe that the inversion error will accumulate as we move deeper in the model.
-To mitigate this accumulation issue, we utilize an improved training strategy.
-After the optimization of a certain inversion module $\mathcal{F}_k^{-1}$, we further take all previous inversion modules into consideration and fine-tune all layers up to $k$, \textit{i.e.,} $\mathcal{F}_1^{-1}\circ\dots\circ \mathcal{F}_{k-1}^{-1}\circ \mathcal{F}_k^{-1}$, with the same loss $\mathcal{L}_k$ to reduce the accumulated inversion error.
-When $k=1$, we skip this fine-tuning because there is no inversion model before $\mathcal{F}_1^{-1}$.
+DCI divides the computation of a feed-forward neural network into multiple parts and inverts the computational flow progressively.
+One straightforward strategy is to sequentially optimize each individual inversion module $\mathcal{F}_k^{-1}$, beginning with the first layer $\mathcal{F}_1^{-1}$.
+We observe that as we progress deeper into the model, the inversion error will increase.
+To address this accumulation issue, we use a more potent training strategy.
+After optimizing a particular inversion module $\mathcal{F}_k^{-1}$, we take into account all previous inversion modules and fine-tune all layers up to $k$, \textit{i.e.,} $\mathcal{F}_1^{-1}\circ\dots\circ \mathcal{F}_{k-1}^{-1}\circ \mathcal{F}_k^{-1}$, with the same loss $\mathcal{L}_k$ to reduce the accumulated inversion error.
+When $k=1$, this fine-tuning is skipped because there is no inversion model prior to $\mathcal{F}_1^{-1}$.